kasparsd/contact-form-7-extras/readme.txt.md

 ### 0.7.1

-Updated documentation to link to our new website.
-Also you can now pre-order the PRO version 🚀 that will include additional analytics and tracking features.
+Documentation update to mention our new website.
+Support the continued development of this plugin by pre-ordering the PRO version 🚀 that will include advanced analytics and tracking features.